ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2020-03-31-cellular-sprites.md

 ### Implementing emergence in Cellular Sprites

 Now that I've set up the cellular automata framework with Seagull, the next step is to apply it by generating higher-level abstractions.
-During this time, I am also exploring some ideas on procedural generation, so I went with creating sprites.
+There are a lot of artistic procedural generation ideas that cna be done with Conway's Game of Life, so I went with creating pixelated sprites.

 My inspirations include Github's [identicon](https://github.blog/2013-08-14-identicons/), Ebyan Alvarez-Buylla's